c00kiemon5ter/monsterwm/README.md

 ----------------------

 **monsterwm** is a minimal, lightweight, tiny but monsterous dynamic tiling window manager.
 It will try to stay as small as possible.
-Currently under 700 lines with the config file included.
+Currently under 750 lines with the config file included.
-It provides a set of different layout modes (see below), but has no floating mode support yet.
+It provides a set of different layout modes (see below), and has partial floating mode support.
 Each virtual desktop has its own properties, unaffected by other desktops' settings.
 For screenshots and ramblings/updates check the [topic on ArchLinux forums][monsterwm].